 The judge in the court is Mark Anderson, a state-oriented judge but one who will put a stop to a prosecutor who is out of line.
 In general, Justices of the Peace were never lawyers.
 These individuals receive their jobs by winning an election, much like a popularity contest, and are given six weeks of training prior to their service.
 Thinking about this fact in comparison to a doctor, who would want to go to a doctor who only had six weeks of training?

-That being said, if you or someone you know was charged with a DUI or a misdemeanor criminal charge and summoned to the West Mesa Justice Court, contact the Law Offices of David Michael Cantor to receive a free consultation.
+That being said, if you or someone you know was charged with a DUI or a misdemeanor criminal charge and summoned to the West Mesa Justice Court, contact the DM Cantor to receive a free consultation.
 The attorneys will go over your case with you and try to find a way out of the charge.
 To schedule an appointment with one of our lawyers, please email or call us at (602) 307-0808.
 Do you have a pending DUI case in the West Mesa Justice Court?
 Call now to speak with a Mesa DUI Attorney and we’ll get details about your case and let you know our professional opinion.

 West Mesa Justice Court

 Phone: (480) 964-2958

 Fax: (480) 969-1098

 *Closed on Holidays, Call the Court to confirm